aishabn/BrewIt-Documentation/01_introduction/03_javascript_1_yarn_and_git.md

 	To start creating the project we start off by installing yarn.
 	Yarn is a package manager and task runner for javascript.

 	You can install yarn using Homebrew by writing this in the terminal on Mac.
-[For windows users](https://docs.brew.sh/Installation)

 `$ brew install yarn`